 ForrestBrown interviewed us for a good few hours.
 They spoke to heads of departments, some of whom were clearly doing R&D projects, and some – those out on jobs for instance – for whom it was less obvious.
 They quickly drilled down into the detail.Jaime Turner, Technical Director at SMD

 ForrestBrown’s emphasis is on getting the details spot-on.
-Our specialist technical experts ensure your claim is maximised and presented to HMRC in exactly the way they like it.
+Our specialist technical experts ensure your claim is presented to HMRC in exactly the way they like it.
 Our insight comes from a team that includes two former HMRC inspectors; chartered tax advisers, lawyers and accountants; sector specialists and rigorous quality assurance experts.
 Nobody is better placed to work on your R&D tax credit claim.

 But while the technical aspects of preparing a claim have to be perfect, the ultimate goal is to create a virtuous circle of innovation.
 A client, like SMD, should emerge from the process with a renewed understanding of all the diverse forms R&D can take.
 That’s the true power of working with a specialist R&D tax credit adviser like ForrestBrown.

 In our experience, steel construction and manufacturing firms are well-positioned to harness the full power of R&D tax credits.
 Their manufacturing R&D relates to the innovative use of steel and steel composites to overcome problems on site.
 This is often within the constraints unique circumstances in which only a bespoke solution will meet stringent performance standards.